The Nine Lives of Christmas: Plot

-Zachary is a firefighter who lives in the houses that he renovates on the side, avoiding making any of them his home.
-He and his current girlfriend, a model named Blair, agree that neither wants a long term commitment like a family or pets.
+Zachary Stone is a firefighter who lives in the houses that he renovates on the side, avoiding making any of them his home.
+He and his current girlfriend, a superficial model named Blair, agree that neither wants a long term commitment like a family or pets.
 Zachary saves a cat outside his house from harassed by a dog, and grudgingly accepts as the cat decides to live with him, slowly accepting the cat as a welcome pet.

-Meanwhile, Marilee White is a hardworking veterinarian student who works at a pet supply store.
+Meanwhile, Marilee White is a hardworking young veterinarian student who works at a pet supply store.
 Her only family is her cat (who is technically not allowed in her apartment building) and her bubbly, successful sister, who pushes her to date and have a social life.
 Marilee insists that she will find time for both after she finishes vet school.

 Marilee and Zachary meet and strike up a conversation at the grocery store over cat food.
-Zachary is impressed by Marilee’s veterinary knowledge, and Marilee finds she has a slight crush on the firefighter, nicknaming him Brown Eyes to herself.
+Zachary is impressed by Marilee’s veterinary knowledge, and Marilee finds she has a slight crush on the good looking firefighter, nicknaming him Brown Eyes to herself.
 At her birthday dinner with her sister and brother in law, Marilee attempts to dissuade them from setting her up on another bad date and tells them that she is dating a firefighter she nicknamed Brown Eyes.
 To her surprise, she runs into Zachary at the restaurant, who is hiding from his girlfriend and her friends who he considers snobby.
 Zachary tells Marilee that he doesn’t believe in true love.

 Zachary’s girlfriend Blair becomes increasing unfond of his new cat, Ambrose, and even attempts to find it a new owner at her father’s pet supply store, where Marilee happens to work.
 Marilee and Blair get into a minor disagreement over Blair’s treatment of the cat.
-Blair responds by having Marilee fired.
+Blair overreacts and responds by having Marilee fired.
 Zachary, upon finding out that Blair has gotten rid of his cat and had Marilee fired, breaks up with Blair and tries find both Ambrose and Marilee, to no luck.